omair18/LSD-SLAM-Android/README.md

 I have used ndk-14b for the compilation.

-#NOTE:
+#Recommended:

-Run ndk-build inside JNI folder before running this app since libLSD.so is missing here and it needs to be-recompiled.
-(Github doesn't allow a file > 50MB to be uploaded).
+Run ndk-build inside JNI folder before running this app to get fresh compiled libraries..

+#Note:
+All credit goes to authors of lsdslam.
+My contribution is only related to compilation for Android platform.

 ![ScreenShot](https://github.com/omair18/LSD-SLAM/blob/master/snap.png)